kletobias/p2022/_projects/automation-using-a-test-harness-br-for-deep-learning-br-part-1.md

 ### Error Rate: What It Measures

-The error rate measures the fraction of the predictions made by the model, that are not correct.
+The error rate measures the fraction of the predictions made by the model that are not correct.
 It takes the absolute number of incorrect predictions and divides them by the total number of predictions.
 If the result is supposed to be in percent, then the fracture has to be multiplied by 100.
 In the fastai